nkdAgility/NKDAgility.com/site/content/resources/blog/2015/2015-03-11-alm-events-and-public-courses-in-2015-q2/index.md

 resourceType: blog
 slug: alm-events-and-public-courses-in-2015-q2
 aliases:
   - /blog/alm-events-and-public-courses-in-2015-q2
 tags:
   - agile-portfolio-management
   - configuration
   - devops
   - project-management
 categories:
   - events-and-presentations
-coverImage: metro-event-icon-1-1.png
+preview: metro-event-icon-1-1.png
 ---

 I have had a lot of folks asking for dates of the public courses that I will be running in the next few months.